Michael-Lazarus/Michael-Lazarus.github.io/README.md

 * How do I make my resume the landing page

-    - We can do this by renaming your resume file to index.md!
+    - rename your resume file to index.md!